mostekcm/auth0-editprofile-widget/README.md

     - attribute: this is the user_metadata attribute name where it will be saved
     - validation: it is a validation function that will be excecuted before calling the Auth0 API.
 If there is an error, the text returned by the function will be used as the error message.
 If null is returned, it will assume no error.
     - render: used for custom fields.
 It should return a valid HTML to be rendered by the widget.
+    - onChange: event triggered on changes in the field.
+For custom fields, you will need to trigger it manually.

 ##Events